bradleyjsimons/digital_asset_price_modelling/README.md

 # Utilizing Deep Q Network Agents for Reinforcement Learning in Blockchain Asset Forecasting

+## Current Status/Latest Update

+- Completed data collection, preprocessing, and feature extraction.
+- Developed and tested a Deep Q Network model for forecasting.
+- Performed backtesting and visualizations, analyzing metrics like Sharpe ratio and maximum drawdown.
+- Next steps include building infrastructure for extensive hyperparameter tuning and conducting numerous tests to compare and optimize models.

 ## Disclaimer

 This project, "An Integrated Approach to Blockchain Asset Modeling," is provided for educational and research purposes only.
 It is not intended for use in actual trading or financial decision-making.
 The authors and contributors offer this project as a demonstration of data analysis and machine learning techniques applied to blockchain asset data.